VRPO/VRPO/README.md

 ## Introduction

-This repository is designed for training and evaluating the Variance-Reduced Preference Optimization136 (VRPO).
+This repository is designed for training and evaluating the Variance-Reduced Preference Optimization (VRPO).
 It includes the following:

 * Trainers code for both One-stage optimization and Two-stage optimization.